J2PCastro/devops-23-24-PSM-1231836/ca3/part2/README.md

 and follow the steps to download and install the latest version of Vagrant for your operating system.

 In order for Vagrant to work, we also need to install a provider.
 In this case, we will be using VirtualBox since it is already installed on our machine from previous assignments.
-Vagrant provisions and manages virtual machines using providers like VirtualBox and that is why we need to have it installed.
+Vagrant provisions and manages VMs using providers like VirtualBox and that is why we need to have it installed.
 A provision is a set of instructions that configure the virtual machine with the necessary software and settings.

 # Vagrantfile

-The Vagrantfile is a configuration file that defines the virtual machine's settings and provisions.
+The Vagrantfile is a configuration file that defines the VMs settings and provisions.
 It is written in Ruby and contains the specifications for the VM, such as the base box, network settings, and provisioning scripts.
 For this assignment, the Vagrantfile used as an initial solution can be found [here](https://bitbucket.org/pssmatos/vagrant-multi-spring-tut-demo/).

-After navigating to the above repository, we should analyze the Vagrantfile to understand the VM's configuration and study the README file to understand how to run the VM.
+After navigating to the above repository, we should analyze the Vagrantfile to understand the VMs configuration and study the README file to understand how to run the VM.
 Let's start by analyzing the Vagrantfile by sections:

 ```ruby